lexoyo/documents/interviews/user_interview.md

 4. How do you envision the future for IndieHosters and ProjectName?

-5. The application of the month is < >, could you tell us more on how do you leverage this tool?
+5. The application of the month is ApplicationName, could you tell us more on how do you leverage this tool?

-6. What is the single feature you love about IndieHosters?
+6. What is your favorite feature in ApplicationName?
+And the one you use every days?

 7. Can you share some figures about your organisation?